top of page

 Countries We Serve

-The OAD Clinic also provides medical alcohol detox for patients in the following countries: Egypt, India, Kuwait, Saudi Arabia, and United Arab Emirates.
+The OAD Clinic also provides medical alcohol detoxes for patients in the United States, Egypt, India, Kuwait, Saudi Arabia, and the United Arab Emirates.
 Patients in these countries that require private alcohol detox can benefit from The OAD Clinic’s bespoke alcohol detox programmes at our clinic in London.

 bottom of page